 Medical Power of Attorney

-A medical power of attorney grants power to the agent to make medical or health decisions on the grantor’s behalf.
-This is commonly used by individuals who are terminally ill, elderly, or for those who may work a high-risk job such as a police officer, or a logger.
+A medical power of attorney grants power to the agent to make medical decisions on the principal’s behalf.

 Parental Power of Attorney